EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow 1.5 (GPU) on Windows 10
+# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10

 ## Brief Summary
 This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for multiple objects on Windows 10, 8, or 7.
 (It will also work on Linux-based OSes with some minor changes.)
+It was written using TensorFlow version 1.5, but will also work for TensorFlow 1.6

 I also made a YouTube video that walks through this tutorial: